amit25bhalerao/Artificial-Intelligence-and-Machine-Learning-Laboratory/README.md

 Program 2 • Implement AO* Search algorithm.

-Program 3 • For a given set of training data examples stored in a .CSV file, implement and demonstrate the Candidate-Elimination algorithmto output a description of the set of all hypotheses consistent with the training examples.
+Program 3 • For a given set of training data examples stored in a .CSV file, implement and demonstrate the Candidate-Elimination algorithm to output a description of the set of all hypotheses consistent with the training examples.

 Program 4 • Write a program to demonstrate the working of the decision tree based ID3 algorithm.
 Use an appropriate data set for building the decision tree and apply this